JayWood/content-warning-v3/README.md

 * Also, if you're using google chrome, this is a bug that unfortunately I have been unable to squash.
 Hitting F5 or refresh will fix it.

 ## TODO
+- [ ] Update Admin post column to properly reflect if the post is protected or not when in a category.
 - [x] Localization [#10](https://github.com/JayWood/content-warning-v3/issues/10)
 - [x] Make use of jquery.cookie [#11](https://github.com/JayWood/content-warning-v3/issues/11)
 - [ ] Include API / Template Tags [#12](https://github.com/JayWood/content-warning-v3/issues/12)